Hypnotherapy can help those suffering with anxiety and low mood during the Christmas holiday period.

 SFH therapists look at what the client wants to achieve rather than on the problem(s) that prompted them to seek change.
 The approach focuses on the present and future and not on the past.
 This enables the client to identify possible solutions themselves and work towards them.
 Hypnosis itself reduces anxiety and this is done very simply through relaxation and visualization.
 I allow the client to focus on the positive aspects of their lives that encourages a shift in perspective.

-I’m a member of the AfSFH and also the NCH.
+I’m a member of the NCH.
 “I have been able to help so many clients deal with holiday sadness, depression and anxiety.
 It is such a powerful and truly positive technique.
 I am able to work with what the client wants to happen, rather than focus on the past and negatives.
 It’s great to know that I can work with people to proactively help them have a happier Festive period.”